What Etgar Keret Learned From His Father About Storytelling And Survival

 TERRY GROSS, HOST:

 This is FRESH AIR.
 I'm Terry Gross.
-Today, we have an interview with Israeli writer Etgar Keret about his collection of personal essays, "The Seven Good Years," in which he reflects on the seven years between his son's birth and his father's death.
-His father died of cancer at the age of 84 - a long life, considering that, as a teenager, he survived the Holocaust by living in a hole for nearly two years with his parents.
+My guest is Israeli writer Etgar Keret.
+He's written a new collection of personal essays about the seven years between his son's birth and his father's death.
+His father died of cancer at the age of 84.
+It was a long life, considering that, as a teenager, he survived the Holocaust by living in a hole with his parents for nearly two years.
 Keret's mother is a Holocaust survivor, too.

 KERET: I don't think that it changed them, but it changed something more fundamental than living in Israel or perceiving Israel.
 I think that before my son was born, I didn't have a strong sensation for future.
 I was living in this kind of never-ending present.
-But the moment that you have a child - that you know that when he'll turn 18, he'll join the Army and go there for three years of compulsory service - then you can't help yourself of thinking about the future - speculating about it, dreading it or even being - trying to be more active to change it and improve it.
-So I think that becoming a parent kind of made me try to be more responsible.
-And it made me much more stressful.
+But with the moment that you have a child, that you know when he'll turn 18, he'll join the Army and go there for three years of compulsory service, then you can't help yourself of thinking about the future - speculating about it, dreading it or even being - trying to be more active to a change it and improve it.
+So I think that becoming a parent kind of made me try to be more responsible, and it made me much more stressful.

 KERET: Yeah.
 You know, I think as a left-wing liberal living in Israel, I've written many op-eds about the Israeli-Palestinian conflict.
-And I think I've started writing about it about 25 years ago.
+And I think I started writing about it about 25 years ago.
 And whenever there is another war or there is another violent interaction, you sit down, and you want to write something about it.
 And your instinct is basically to say, you know, what had changed since the last time I wrote it?
 You know, it remained futile.
 We are standing in the same place.
 Nothing had changed.
 And yet, you have such strong frustrations that you kind of try to do something, you know, to attack it from a different angle, to find a different metaphor.
 And again, after some time, the action itself also seemed a little bit futile, but you can't help yourself but do it.

 GROSS: Did you hide it from both of them?